5cover/psdc/docs/Scratch.md

 There's not need to have the code generator involved here at all.

 Just account for the failure, add an error message, and move on.

+## SourceTokens madness

+Okay so currently we keep track of sourcetokens in lists.
+But that's useless since the tokens are in order and the list of original tokens never changes.
+So all we really need are a start index and a length.
+That will simplify the code and improve performance.

+## Multiparsing madness

+Stop failing and retrying with a diferent parser, and combinding the erros that occur, all based on the first token which is dutifully parsed twice.

+We're parsing things multiple times and it makes no sense.

+Let's build a tree so that the common parts of parsers can be shared.

+We'll need a way to branch in the parser

+Start with assignements and variable declarations.